Integrative-Transcriptomics/snpviz/README.md

-# DACCOR - Detection charACterization and reConstruction of Repetitive regions in genomes
+# SNPViz - Visualization of SNPs in proteins

 ## Dependencies: